slatedb/slatedb/rfcs/0006-transaction.md

 // commit, might fail on conflict, when it fails, the transaction should be rolled back txn.commit().await?;

+// one could also rollback the transaction by calling `rollback()` or dropping it when it's out of scope. txn.rollback().await;
 ```

 ### Conflict Checking